Juliet-jay/pitch/README.md

 ## Description

-Pitches is an app for pitching different ideas and let others comment and review them.
+Pitch is an app for pitching different ideas and let others comment and review them.

 ------------------------------------------------------------------------